natelewis/edwin-the-assistant/README.md

 ```

 ## Google Hangouts
-Create a new GMail account that will serve as your Edwin.
-Update your config file in your root directory with your GMail credentials:
+Create a new Gmail account that will serve as your Edwin.
+Update your config file in your root directory with your Gmail credentials:

 ``` javascript
     hangouts: {